johnnyawesome/LogisticMap/README.md

 # LogisticMap
-Bifurcation Diagram - The Logistic Map, interactive and written in P5JS
+A Bifurcation Diagram - The Logistic Map to be specific: Interactive and written in P5JS

 ![Logistic Map](https://raw.githubusercontent.com/johnnyawesome/LogisticMap/master/LogisticMapSlider/DemoImages/LogisticMapSlider.jpg)